SpottedOwlet/stock-analysis/README.md

 <h2> <p align=center>Project Overview</p> </h2>

 <h3><p align=left>Background </p></h3>
 A stock analysis application was built using Excel-VBA to help Steve analyze stock dataset.
 The stock dataset is mainly comprised of a handful of renewable energy stocks.
 Along with expanding current functionality of Steve's current stock analysis workbook, the VBA code in the workbook was refactored.
-Refactored code enabled Steve to analyze the stock data for multiple years with some added benefits of refactoring the code, discussed later in detail.
+Refactored code enabled Steve to analyze the stock data for multiple years with some added benefits, discussed later in detail.

 <h3><p align=left>Purpose</p></h3>
 This report provides a detailed overview of the refactoring process and analyzes the stock performance of years 2017 and 2018.